Use the Blend Editor to build integrations without coding

-The Blend Editor offers a set of powerful features to answer all your integration requirements
+The integration builder offers a set of powerful features to answer all your integration requirements

 You can call a Blend from within another Blend.
-If you want to call a webhook URL from another system inside a Blend you can also use the “Call” block.
+Use the “Call” block to call a webhook URL from another system inside a Blend.

-Each Blend that you create, is automatically exposed as a REST API endpoint, so it can be called as a webhook URL to execute the Blend.
+Each Blend is automatically exposed as a REST API endpoint, so it can be called as a webhook URL to execute the Blend.

 Temporarily or permanently store any type of items, e.g. Contacts, Products, Orders, etc. to keep track of the status for each item.